Safety Procedures & Testing

 Faculty are working hard to move away from the kinds of assessments that would be conducive to dishonesty if not proctored.

-We plan to offer a variety of experiences for incoming students, including an in-person leadership experience when it is safe to do so, and the orientation fees will be applied to that experience.
+The Orientation fee has been reduced from $250 to $100.
+While we will not be traveling off-site, we plan to offer a variety of experiences for incoming students, including an in-person leadership experience when it is safe to do so, and the orientation fees will be applied to that experience.

 Schedule & Classes